 Get as Much Sun as Possible

 The more sun you get, the better you’ll feel.
-If possible, walking or eating lunch outside after noon is ideal because the sun is the brightest at this time.
+If possible, walking or eating lunch outside in the afternoon is ideal because the sun is the brightest at this time.
 If it is far too cold to be outside or if being outside is simply not an option, the next best thing is to open the blinds and sit by a window.
-The brighter, better.
+The brighter, the better.

 If you have been diagnosed with SAD or you believe that it affects you, it is helpful to plan ahead and be proactive about managing symptoms before they progress.
 This can mean making an appointment with a psychologist or psychiatrist, buying a lightbox, or planning enough activities during winter to keep you busy and distracted.